Adult Education & Vocational Services

 - Adult Basic Education – An open-entry program designed to provide individual instruction in basic math, reading, and life skills to those who test below a 6.0 on the TABE test.

-Vocational Programs offered at select facilities that require a High School Diploma or equivalent include:
+College Career and Technical Education (CTE) Programs offered at select facilities that require a High School Diploma or equivalent include:

 - Horticulture – program designed to give the student skills in landscaping, greenhouse operations, and turf management.